BryanAim/agribros/README.md

 * Wholesaler --> Retailer ( Securing his share roughly 10% )
 * Retailer   --> Consumer ( Securing his share roughly 10% )

-## AgriBros Way
+## AgroCulture Way
-* AgriBros intends to establish a direct connection between Famer and the Consumer eliminating all the third party actors from the scene.
+* AgroCulture intends to establish a direct connection between Famer and the Consumer eliminating all the third party actors from the scene.
-* Farmer --> AgriBros --> Customer
+* Farmer --> AgroCulture --> Customer